By: Licensed Mold Assessor Brad Fishbein

 Black mold is a slang term that was created by the media.
 There is no scientific definition for Black Mold.

 Here's the thing:

 If the media makes up a term we, as a society, tend to run with it.

-When you hear that term, it is actually referring to one particular species of mold.
-Keep in mind there are over 365,000 species.
+When you hear that term, it is referring to one particular species of mold.
+Keep in mind there are over 365,000 known species.

-The species of mold is named Stachybotrys (pronounced: Stacky-Bot-Tris).
-Throughout this article, you will see the term black mold, toxic mold, and black toxic mold which will all refer to Stachybotrys.
+Throughout this article, you will see the term black mold, toxic mold, and black toxic mold, which will all refer to Stachybotrys.

-While Stachybotrys is considered the king of toxic mold, there are other types of mold that may be toxic as well.
+While Stachybotrys is considered the king of toxic mold, other types of mold may be toxic as well.

 So how did this one particular species get so much notoriety?

 The mold itself is not toxic.
 Stachybotrys can produce something called Mycotoxins.
 Mycotoxin is a fancy word for toxic.
 While Stachybotrys is not the only type of mold that can be toxic, it is the most feared of the toxic mold types you would find growing indoors.

 That alone did not make black toxic mold famous.
 The media did its job and reported on a couple of high profile cases, some of which involved celebrities which will always get more attention.
 Two instances were the Ed McMahon Case and The Cleveland Drop Case.